zimolzak/birthday-party/list.md

 of them!

 - **Fountain pen.** (I have kind of a lot now, but I always like others.)
 Get one with a "converter" or "large capacity."
 Nib size = Stub 1.1 or 1.5 (kinda want 1.5).
 Brands I do *not* have but would be interested to try: Monteverde, Sheaffer, Kaweco.
 Brand I have but I like because it holds a lot: Twsbi (just don't get the mint green colored body).

 - **Ink** for fountain pen.
 I know I like the brand called Sailor.
 Get something "dark enough" that is not green or pure black.
 20 mL is a reasonable size.
 Avoid inks with stuff like sparkles mixed in.

 - **Short sleeve button-front** shirt, casual, all cotton.
 Usually size large.
 Especially Brooks Brothers regular fit (blue label) with button-down collar.

 - Video games for PS5
     - Gran Turismo 7
     - MLB The Show 25
+    - Halo: Campaign Evolved
+    - Indiana Jones and the Great Circle

 - **Old-timey "straight key"** for Morse code.
 Search eBay for "navy flameproof" or "vintage straight key."
 J-38 key is another classic